goodpaperman/jinjing365/README.md

 # jinjing365
-deal with enter permits for Beijing 365 days
+deal with enter permits for Beijing 365 days (outside the sixth ring)